Parenting is hard. Caring for and guiding other humans is hard. For most decisions parents must make, there is no single right answer.

 AND, I also absolutely support your right to feed your child formula for any reason.

-Even though this should go without saying, I can say it again: You can decide for any reason at all that breastfeeding is not for you . . . . and you don’t have to tell me the reason.
+Even though this should go without saying, I can say it again: You can decide for any reason at all that breastfeeding is not for you . . . . and you don’t even have to tell me the reason.
 I trust you to decide for you and your family.

 So whip out that bottle in baby yoga class, I’m not judging and I’ll defend you against anyone who might be.